slu-dss/lesson-template/.github/CONTRIBUTING.md

 # Contributing to this Lesson

 ## Before Opening an Issue
-Before opening a new issue, be sure to [search issues and pull requests](../../issues) to make sure the bug or typo hasn't been reported and/or already fixed.
+Before opening a new issue, be sure to [search issues and pull requests][issuesLink] to make sure the bug or typo hasn't been reported and/or already fixed.
 Similarly, search to make sure someone has not already made a suggestion.
 If there is a suggestion and you want to express support for it, please comment